 High-quality HEPA filter.
 Tosot air purifier KJ350G uses a grade H13 true HEPA filter.
 So, what does this mean?
 H13 and H14 HEPA filters belong in the top tier.
 In other words, you are getting a high-quality HEPA filter, which is much more effective at air cleaning than other, lower-graded filters.
 An H13 HEPA filter actually captures 99,97% of particles as small as 0.1 microns.

 Optional UV-C light. as it complements the whole air cleaning process by dealing with microorganisms.
-These UV-C lights do not work as well on individual machines as they do together with another device.
+These UV-C lights do not work as well on individual machines as they do together with other devices.
 They usually lack the means to trap the organisms, which is something that a HEPA filter can provide.
 Basically, UV-C light and HEPA filters work in symbiosis.

 Smart mode.
 We really love it when an air purifier comes with some form of automatization, especially at this price point.
 Automatic/smart mode means that you can just press this button and go about your day.
 By enabling this option you save energy, money, and any worry you might have regarding optimal settings.
 Tosot’s air purifier auto-filtration mode works hand in hand with an advanced air quality monitor, so if the machine detects that the air in your room is of bad quality, it will automatically change the settings accordingly.
 This way you get the optimal cleaning results throughout the day.
 And since the air quality indicator is touchable, you can clean it every now and then, ensuring that you continue to get accurate air quality readings.